thecats1105/ssx/README.md

 ### - 🔍 **Searches in names AND descriptions improving the search flexibility.**
 <br/>

 Most Scoop search tools provide results only referred to the app name.
-SS can search also in the app descriptions.
+SSx can search also in the app descriptions.

 <br/>

 ### - 🔍&🔍 **Match All keywords capability.**
 <br/>

 Most Scoop search systems provide results for a single keyword.
-SS can search combinations of OR and AND.
+SSx can search combinations of OR and AND.

 <br/>

 ### - 🔧 **Complex REGEX search patterns for advanced users**
 <br/>

-**SS** also supports extended **REGEX** pattern seaches, accepting even multiple regex patterns.
+**SSx** also supports extended **REGEX** pattern seaches, accepting even multiple regex patterns.

 <br/>

 ### - **(音乐) UTF-8 compatible**
 <br/>

-**SS** accepts searches in UTF-8 encoding, supporting searches in descriptions when the language uses suplemental Unicode pages.
+**SSx** accepts searches in UTF-8 encoding, supporting searches in descriptions when the language uses suplemental Unicode pages.
 Please note that this feature requires a UTF-8 capable terminal such as Windows Terminal.

 <br/>

 ### - 🕒 **Last-manifest filter**
 <br/>

-Typical search utilities provide only the list of matches including all the versions and all the manifests for that app. **SS** can also filter out all the noise in the report, displaying only the latests manifest of the highest version of each app.
+Typical search utilities provide only the list of matches including all the versions and all the manifests for that app. **SSx** can also filter out all the noise in the report, displaying only the latests manifest of the highest version of each app.

 <br/>